 We currently invest the Funds' assets in underlying funds within wholesale managed investment schemes issued by Kiwi Investment Management Limited ('Kiwi Invest'), a related party of ours.
-Kiwi Wealth Investments Limited Partnership ('KWILP') is the investment manager of the Funds and of those underlying funds.
+Kiwi Wealth Investments Limited Partnership ('KWILP') is the investment manager of the Funds and of those underlying funds and has delegated investment management functions to Fisher Funds Management Limited.